 Suffering a dog bite can be an incredibly painful and traumatic experience.
 If you or a loved one has been injured by a dog bite in Pittsburgh, securing legal assistance from a trusted Pittsburgh dog bite lawyer is essential.
-At Shenderovich, Shenderovich & Fishman, our dedicated team is ready to help you pursue justice and the compensation you deserve.
+At Shenderovich, Shenderovich & Fishman, P.C., our dedicated team is ready to help you pursue justice and the compensation you deserve.
 Dog bite injury claims can be complex, but with our team of experienced attorneys, we’ll ensure negligent dog owners are held accountable.

 Why Dog Bite Incidents Are a Serious Concern